cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - Returns
      - ``{"startTime":0,"endTime":1429475995,"series":[]}``
    * - Description
-     - Using a *User-defined* metric, *names.bytes* in a Service's Handler, called before any data entered, returning an empty series
+     - Using a *User-defined* metric, *names.bytes* in a service's Handler, called before any data entered, returning an empty series
    * -
      -
    * - HTTP Method